 Using Software or Agencies to Manage PPC

-There’s a number of software tools available to help manage your Amazon PPC including Sellics, Cash Cow Pro, and countless others.
-These tools can definitely help automate your bidding, blocking poor performing keywords, etc. However, these are all tasks that can be easily done by an individual (either yourself, staff member, or VA).
+There are a number of software tools available to help manage your Amazon PPC including Sellics, Cash Cow Pro, and countless others.
+These tools can definitely help automate your bidding, blocking poor-performing keywords, etc. and I personally use Sellics for my brands.
+However, these are all tasks that can be easily done by an individual (either yourself, a staff member, or VA).

 In terms of using an agency, it's my firm opinion that delegating any paid traffic campaign management to an agency normally sees very poor results, after the initial setup stage of the account.
 For almost all companies (especially smaller companies) PPC is best managed in-house.